23220 Chagrin Blvd., Suite 476, Beachwood, OH, 44122 chris@emilyjerryfoundation.org 440.289.8662

 (v) An incomplete application and the accompanying fee will be returned and a hearing date will not be set by the Board; and

-(vi) In the application, the pharmacy technician shall authorize any health professional who has examined or treated the applicant to disclose a diagnosis and the reasons for it to the Board and the Board staff.
+(vi) In In the application, the pharmacy technician shall authorize any health professional who has examined or treated the applicant to disclose a diagnosis and the reasons for it to the Board and the Board staff.

 (b) Applications received by the Board will be reviewed by the Executive Director.
 The Executive Director shall: